microsoft/BotBuilder-Samples/csharp_dotnetcore/3.Welcome-Users/readme.md

-﻿
-This sample shows how to create a simple echo bot that welcomes user when they join the conversation.
+﻿This sample shows how to create a simple echo bot that welcomes user when they join the conversation.
 The welcoming pattern shown in this bot is applicable for peronsal (1:1) conversation with bots.

 ## To try this sample
 - Clone the repository
 ```bash
 git clone https://github.com/Microsoft/botbuilder-samples.git
 ```
- ### Visual studio
+ ### Visual Studio
-- Navigate to the samples folder (`BotBuilder-Samples\csharp_dotnetcore\3.Welcome-Users`) and open 3.Welcome-Users.csproj in Visual studio
+- Navigate to the samples folder (`BotBuilder-Samples\csharp_dotnetcore\3.Welcome-Users`) and open 3.Welcome-Users.csproj in Visual Studio
 - Hit F5
- ### Visual studio code
+ ### Visual Studio code
 - Open `BotBuilder-Samples\csharp_dotnetcore\3.Welcome-Users` folder
 - Bring up a terminal, navigate to BotBuilder-Samples\csharp_dotnetcore\3.Welcome-Users
 - Type 'dotnet run'.